One Day in Zurich – Itinerary, Map, Tips & Guide

 Summer

-Like most cities, summer is the peak season for tourism, with costs at their highest, however, you will get to see Zurich at its best.
+Like most Swiss cities, summer is the peak season for tourism, with costs at their highest, however, you will get to see Zurich at its best.
 July is for swimming in one of the city’s many badis (outdoor swimming baths).
 They are actually open from May but are still quite cool until July when the weather really hots up.
 You’ll find them dotted along the river and around the lake.

 Generally open until 8pm, some of the badis turn into lively open-air bars at night!
 You can also river float down the Limmat whilst escaping the crowds and the heat.
 It’s not unusual to see floats tied together with their occupants enjoying a cold beverage as they float the day away.